neondatabase/website/content/docs/extensions/hnsw.md

 - Accuracy and recall: If achieving high accuracy and recall is critical for your application, HNSW may be the better option.
 Its graph-based approach generally yields better recall compared to IVFFlat.
 - Distance metrics: Both `pgvector` and HNSW support the L2 distance metric (`<->`).
 Additionally, `pgvector` supports inner product (`<#>`) and cosine distance (`<=>`).

-## hnsw extension GitHub repository
+## HNSW extension GitHub repository

-The GitHub repository for Neon's `hnsw` extension can be found [here](https://github.com/knizhnik/hnsw).
+The GitHub repository for Neon's HNSW extension can be found [here](https://github.com/knizhnik/hnsw).

 ## Further reading